How to Do Local SEO on a Budget (Without Paying for Ads or Directories)

 You don’t need to pay £100s a month for SEO.
 You don’t need to be in every directory.
 You don’t need to run ads.

 You just need to do a few small things consistently and properly.
+Local SEO doesn’t reward those who spend the most – it rewards those who show up the clearest and most often.

 That’s what I help with at SO SEO - real local visibility for small businesses, done simply and affordably.

-👋 Ready to get started?
+Ready to get started?
 Drop me a message.
 No contracts.
 No jargon.
 Just help that works.

 What is the most important free step I can take for local SEO?